SiaExplains/randoit/README.md

 -   random times of day
 -   random day of years

+### Version 1.1.3

+-   add datetime feature
+-   generate random day of week (by name)
+-   generate random month of year (by name)

 ### Version 1.1.2

 -   `hslColor()` : generate colors in hsl format